mcendoya/qPRAentry/inst/ShinyFiles/Info_pathway.md

 The application provides by default the model with the parameters frequently used in EFSA's quantitative Pest Risk Assessments ([EFSA 2018 guidelines](https://doi.org/10.2903/j.efsa.2018.5350)).
 However, users can deselect these default parameters and/or add new ones.
-When adding new parameters, their roles in the model equation must be specified, including the symbol for their incorporation into the model and whether they require transformation.
+When adding a new parameter, the user must specify how it should be incorporated into the equation, including the symbol for their incorporation into the model e.g., as a multiplying factor) and whether they require transformation.

 Once the equation has been established, the following inputs are required: